 - A written policy or agreement should be established on the conduct of security personnel that establishes the importance of respect for human rights, the boundaries for security activities, appropriate procedures for managing security issues and conflicts, and the consequences of any human rights abuses. - Arrangements should be in place for monitoring performance against the policy, and for investigations and disciplinary actions. - Certain situations and activities may require that security personnel be armed, and this may be determined by the security provider in accordance with their own risk assessments.
-Any armed personnel must be properly trained and licensed in accordance with Applicable Law.
+Any armed personnel must be properly trained and licenced in accordance with Applicable Law. - COP 11.3: Voluntary Principles on Security and Human Rights: Members with Mining Facilities shall ensure that security personnel receive training on and operate in accordance with the Voluntary Principles on Security and Human Rights (2000).
+The human rights of any Artisanal and Small-Scale Mining (ASM) should be explicitly addressed in training of private security personnel.